 Once there, we realised just how busy the horticultural industry had been over lockdown, progressing peat-free, chemical-free and plastic-free alternatives for us to use at home.
 One of our favourites (and overall winner of the 2022 New Product Award at the event) was a range of re-useable cell trays made of natural rubber.
 They’ll last for years and are made of a natural product rather than manufactured plastic.

-Meanwhile Elaine was thinking of yet more devious ways to make sure her grandchildren were lured into her love of gardening and was attracted to Johnsons’ child friendly plant propagator.
+Meanwhile Elaine was planning yet more devious ways to ensure her grandchildren were lured into her love of gardening and was attracted to Johnsons’ child friendly plant propagator.